-Step 2.
-Gather Paperwork You Need to Pay Employees
+2. Gather Paperwork You Need to Pay Employees

 Direct Deposit Authorization Form

 If you offer direct deposit to your employees, you must get their permission to deposit money into their bank account.
 To do so, you need to have each employee complete a direct deposit authorization form.
+Download a sample direct deposit authorization form.

 In addition, have the employee submit a voided check along with the completed form.
 This will allow you to verify that they have given you the correct bank routing and account number.
-Click here to download a sample direct deposit authorization form.

-In my experience, you should only allow employees to deposit into one bank account.
+We recommend that you allow employees to deposit into one bank account.
 Otherwise, you will find yourself managing your employee’s money if you allow them to split their check to multiple bank accounts.

 Paying employees via direct deposit will allow you to save money because you don’t have to purchase check stock.
 On the other hand, if you make a mistake in calculating an employee’s pay, it is much easier to void a payroll check and reissue it.
 Unfortunately, you can’t void a direct deposit payment.
 Once it is made, you will have to work with the employee to either issue them a check if you underpaid them or reduce the employee’s next direct deposit payment.

-Step 3.
-How to Calculate Paychecks
+3. Calculate Paychecks

-Step 4.
-How to Record Payroll
+4. Record Payroll

 Chart of Accounts Setup